All Episodes

 Yep.

-And we, go ahead, tell them what we've got.
+Tell them what we've got.

 Back in 1999, thereabouts, or a little bit earlier than that, this was a protocol that allowed you to kind of get a list every day of what's new on a website.

-So essentially content was pushed down to you, to your program.
+So essentially, content was pushed down to you, to your program.

 And so every day you could get those listings and so on.

-He wanted to be able to have his podcast audio file attached to these RSS feeds, so instead of it just being news stories and blog posts, you could actually send down a link to an audio file.
+So instead of it just being news stories and blog posts, you could actually send down a link to an audio file.

 So now this functionality of adding an MP3 audio enclosure to this RSS feed is now what podcast players use to get the listing of files to download, get the listing of the daily updates and what's new, and download it to your podcast player.

-And so once you sign up or subscribe, they call it subscribing, to an RSS feed, not to be confused with subscribing to the Time Travelers, but it's sort of the kind of thing you sign up for it.
+And so once you sign up or subscribe, they call it subscribing to an RSS feed, not to be confused with subscribing to the time travelers, but it's sort of the kind of thing.

-If you're a Time Traveler, you already are entitled to the RSS feed, right?
+If you're a time traveler, you already are entitled to the RSS feed, right?

 That's correct.

 The RSS feed link will only be available on the archive page of the time traveler section of the website.
-So if you're

-There's now a link at the top of that page called RSS feed link for podcast players.
+There's now a link at the top of that page called RS, let's see, I wrote that down over here.

-What do you do with that link?
+Okay, what do you do with that link?

 Well, depending on which particular application or a phone that you have.